rapid7/docker-logentries/README.md

 You can also pass the `-j` switch if you log in JSON format, like [bunyan](http://npm.im/bunyan).
-You can also pass the `--no-stats` flag if you do not want stats to be published to logentries every second.
+You can also pass the `--no-stats` flag if you do not want stats to be published to Logentries every second.
 The `-a/--add` flag allows to add fixed values to the data being published.
 This follows the format 'name=value'.
+The `-i/--statsinterval` downsamples the logs sent to Logentries.
+It collects samples and averages them before sending to Logentries.

 You can also filter filter the containers for whitch the logs/stats are forwarded with: